 What is bot traffic?

 A bot is an autonomous online program that performs processes and tasks.
 These tasks can vary from clicking on paid ads to collecting data from search engine results, spamming comments, or scraping your content.
-Bots are created to behave and interact like humans.

-As of 2022, statistics show that about 47.4% of internet traffic comes from bots, about a 5.1% increase from the previous year.
-Statistics also show that human traffic on the internet, at 52.6%, has dropped to its lowest level over the past eight years.
+Statistics also show that internet traffic, at 52.6%, has dropped to its lowest level over the past eight years.
 This means that bot traffic is an almost unavoidable evil.

-As much as bot traffic does a lot worse, there are good bots that crawl your website to give you visibility.
 For instance, a good bot crawling your website allows your page to appear in Google search results.
 Also, with good bots, your keyword research will work.

-These good bots shouldn’t be blocked.
-However, you might need to exclude them from your Google Analytics.
-Bad bots, such as click bots, spam bots, crawling bots, carding bots, etc., do great harm to your page and alter your Google Analytics.
+Bad bots, such as click bots, spam bots, crawling bots, carding bots, etc., cause significant harm to your page and alter your Google Analytics data.

 There are several ways to identify bot traffic in Google Analytics, depending on the bot type: